inspec/inspec-aws/docs-chef-io/content/aws_lambdas.md

 ## Examples

-**Tests that all lambdas with a particular tag is correctly deployed.**
+Tests that all lambdas with a particular tag is correctly deployed:

 ````
 lambdas = aws_lambdas()